nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: Is internet needed for NotionUS to work?<br>
 **A**: No, NotionUS functions fully without internet connection.

-**Q**: How can I contact the team if I face difficuties ?<br>
+**Q**: I need help!
+How can I contact the team?<br>
-**A**: Please contact us via GitHub issues [here](https://github.com/AY2223S1-CS2103T-F12-3/tp/issues?q=is%3Aissue+is%3Aopen), do provide screenshots of the error or state the error message.
-We will assist you as soon as possible.
+**A**: Please contact us via GitHub issues [here](https://github.com/AY2223S1-CS2103T-F12-3/tp/issues?q=is%3Aissue+is%3Aopen), do provide screenshots of the error you are facing.
+We will assist you as soon as possible!

 --------------------------------------------------------------------------------------------------------------------